Period Accuracy is available for both OTV and single- and multiseries time series projects.

 Using a selected optimization (accuracy) metric, you can use the Period Accuracy insight to compare these specified periods against the metric score of the model as a whole.
-In the example above, seeing the RSME for the validation period of a model does not provide much insight into the performance of that model when it really matters most to the trader.
+In the example above, seeing the RSME for the validation period of a model does not provide much insight into the model performance during the time period when it matters most to the trader.

-The first step in using Period Accuracy is to create a period file.
-Similar to calendar files, the period file indicates the name of the periods, its start date/time (and by that, its duration).
-Unlike calendar files, which support ranges, the period file is a two-column CSV that includes:
+The first step in using Period Accuracy is to create a period definition file.
+Similar to calendar files, the period definition file indicates the name of the periods and its start date/time (and by that, its duration).
+Unlike calendar files, which support ranges, the period definition file is a two-column CSV that includes:

 Column 1: The date/time column.